StarPilot-Docs/docs/docs/hardware/bolt.md

 ---
-description: How to pick the correct hardware for running StarPilot on a Bolt
+description: How to pick the correct hardware for running StarPilot on a Bolt EV
 ---

 # Required Hardware